eric-sclafani/notebook/Angular/HttpClient/Basics.md

 `HttpClient` is provided using the `provideHttpClient` helper function, which most apps include in the application `providers` in `app.config.ts`.

+As of version 21, `HttpClient` will be provided by default :)

 ```angular-ts
 export const appConfig: ApplicationConfig = {
   providers: [